Mork & Mindy: Syndication

-Mork & Mindy was syndicated off network by Paramount beginning in the Fall of 1982, to low ratings.
-By 1983, most stations that owned the show rested it much of the year running it only in the summer, when weaker programming tended to air.
+Mork & Mindy was syndicated by Paramount beginning in fall 1982, to low ratings.
+By 1983, most stations that owned the show rested it in summer, when weaker programming tended to air.
 Few stations renewed the show a few years later.
-By 1987, the show only aired in a handful of TV markets.
-With the expansion of cable channels available, the show began airing on cable.
+By 1987, the show aired in only a handful of TV markets.
+However, the expansion of cable television broadened its reach.
 Nick at Nite reran the show from March 4, 1991, to November 27, 1995.
-The show has also aired on FOX Family Channel in the late 1990s.
+The show also aired on Fox Family Channel in the late 1990s.
 From 2008 to 2011, the show aired in marathons on SyFy.
-It has aired in subsequent years on Me-TV, the Hub Network and various other classic television stations airing on various digital subchannels.
-The show currently airs on Rewind TV, and streams on Pluto TV.
+It has aired in subsequent years on MeTV, the Hub Network and various other classic television stations airing on various digital subchannels.
+The show formerly aired on Antenna TV on Saturdays.
+It currently airs on sister network Rewind TV weekdays at 9am ET and Saturdays from 7am to 9am ET and currently streams on Pluto TV.

 Filming locations

-In an interview with Garry Marshall on June 30, 2006, Pat O'Brien mentioned that Mork & Mindy was filmed on Paramount stage 27, the former studio for his infotainment program The Insider.
+In an interview with Garry Marshall June 30, 2006, Pat O'Brien mentioned that Mork & Mindy was filmed on Paramount stage 27, the former studio for his infotainment program The Insider.